 - Focus on triple bottom line outcomes (financial, environmental and social) in all business partnerships Council enters into.

-- Ensure that all council sponsorship, funding or tendering arrangements with external organisations are only entered into once organisations have been rigorously assessed for environmental and social best practice, and respect relevant employment conditions and union rights.
+- Ensure that all council sponsorship, funding or tendering arrangements with external commercial organisations are only entered into once organisations have been assessed for environmental and social outcomes, and respect relevant employment conditions and union rights.